qml.labs.resource_estimation.ResourceRZ

 Parameters:

-eps (float) – error threshold for clifford plus T decomposition of this operation
+precision (float) – error threshold for clifford plus T decomposition of this operation

-classmethod resource_rep(eps=None)[source]
+classmethod resource_rep(precision=None)[source]

 Returns a compressed representation containing only the parameters of the Operator that are needed to compute the resources.